 The fair value of cash, receivables, reclamation deposits, and accounts payable and accrued liabilities approximates their carrying values.
-Marketable securities are measured at fair value using level 2 inputs with valuation assumptions as described in Note 6.
+Marketable securities are measured at fair value using level 1 inputs.
+In the prior year, they were measured at fair value using level 2 inputs with valuation assumptions as described in Note 6.